locize/blog/source/_posts/2016/11-16-localization-fun.md

 ##### Poor guys path

-- tries to merge files coming from development and Technical Editor
+- tries to merge files coming from development and technical editor
 - Goes crazy and starts searching for a new job ;)

-Doing agile / continous localization could be hard...you can improve this by doing the steps in waterfall manner: development -> techical editor -> translations.
+Doing agile / continuous localization could be hard...you can improve this by doing the steps in waterfall manner: development -> technical editor -> translations.
 But not only takes this a lot longer but also the problems come back as soon as development starts work on next version having semi-finished texts from the technical editor.

 Things need to get better - so lets have a look on how our experience was using locize: